Akiya-Research-Institute/WhisperRealtime-Manual/doc_en/docs/how-to-use-alignment-long.md

 	- See [How to use - Transcription](../how-to-use-transcript) page for the difference of `On Speaking` and `On Spoken` events.

 	???
-Question "How to check the tokens and thresholds for each phrase" Call `Get Alignment Targets` to get the array of `Whisper Alignment Long Target`.
+Info "How to check the tokens and thresholds for each phrase" Call `Get Alignment Targets` to get the array of `Whisper Alignment Long Target`.
 		Each element of this array contains information such as the token ID for each phrase.